hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Numbering of items:<br />
+Numbering of items:
-IF a discrepancy is identified in the Data Group THEN:<br />
+IF a discrepancy is identified in the Data Group THEN:
-  - 'Sequence number' shall be unique AND EQUAL to the sequence number of the Data<br />
- Group defined in the declaration for which the discrepancy is reported.<br />
+  - 'Sequence number' shall be unique AND EQUAL to the sequence number of the Data Group defined in the declaration for which the discrepancy is reported.<br /><br />
-IF a new Data Group is identified THEN:<br />
+IF a new Data Group is identified THEN:
-   - 'Sequence number' shall be unique AND EQUAL to the number of the last sequence<br />
- number of the Data Group<br />
+   - 'Sequence number' shall be unique AND EQUAL to the number of the last sequence number of the Data Group
-  + 1 and the rest of the Data Items contained in the Data Group and all sub–Data Groups<br />
-  shall be filled in except for the Data Elements that are defined as optional or dependent<br />
-  in the declaration.<br />
+  + 1 and the rest of the Data Items contained in the Data Group and all sub–Data Groups shall be filled in except for the Data Elements that are defined as optional or dependent in the declaration.<br /><br />
-IF the information related to a Data Group is missing<br />
+IF the information related to a Data Group is missing
-THEN:<br />
+THEN:
-   - 'Sequence number' shall be unique AND EQUAL to the sequence number of the Data<br />
-  Group defined in the declaration<br />
-  and the rest of the Data Items contained in the Data Group and all sub–Data Groups<br />
-  shall not be filled.<br />
+   - 'Sequence number' shall be unique AND EQUAL to the sequence number of the Data Group defined in the declaration and the rest of the Data Items contained in the Data Group and all sub–Data Groups shall not be filled.<br /><br />
-Note: The Sequence number of a Data Group is unique if the XPath and the value of the sequence<br />
-number of this Data Item is unique in this message.
+Note: The Sequence number of a Data Group is unique if the XPath and the value of the sequence number of this Data Item is unique in this message.

 **Technical Description**